Thong-Mai/AWSfcj-SBWnhatthong/content/5-Workshop/5.1-Objectives-&-Scope/_index.md

 ### Business Context

-The target system is an e-commerce website that sells laptops, monitors, and accessories.
+The target system is an e-commerce website selling laptops, monitors, and accessories.
 The business wants to:

 - Understand **how users interact** with the website:
   - Which pages they visit
   - Which products they view
   - Add-to-cart and checkout events
-- Measure **conversion funnels** from product view → add to cart → checkout
+- Measure the **conversion funnel** from product view → add to cart → checkout
 - Identify:
-  - Top-performing products
+  - Top products (best-selling / most viewed)
-  - Peak activity periods (time-of-day, day-of-week)
+  - Peak activity windows (by hour, by day)
-- **Isolate analytics** from the production database:
-  - No heavy reporting queries on OLTP
-  - No public exposure of internal analytics components
+- Use these insights to design the most effective marketing strategies to:
+  - Increase revenue
+  - Optimize and reduce costs

 To achieve this, the platform:

+- Collects a dataset of user behavior via clickstream events, then produces statistics and analytics.

 ---

 ### Learning Objectives

-#### Architectural understanding
+#### Understand the Architecture

-- Explain the overall architecture of a **batch-based clickstream analytics platform** using:
+- Be able to explain the overall architecture of a **batch-based clickstream analytics platform** using:
-  - Amplify, CloudFront, Cognito, OLTP EC2 in the **user-facing domain**
+  - Amplify, CloudFront, Cognito, EC2 OLTP in the **user-facing domain**
   - API Gateway, Lambda Ingest, S3 Raw bucket in the **ingestion & data lake domain**
   - ETL Lambda, PostgreSQL DW on EC2, R Shiny in the **analytics & DW domain**
-- Justify why the OLTP and Analytics layers are:
+- Be able to explain why OLTP and Analytics are separated:
-  - **Logically** separated (different schemas, different workload types)
+  - **Logical**: different schemas, different types of workloads
-  - **Physically** separated (public vs private subnets, different EC2 instances)
+  - **Physical**: public subnet vs private subnet, two different EC2 instances

-#### Practical skills
+#### Hands-on Skills

 - Send clickstream events from the frontend to API Gateway → Lambda Ingest → S3 Raw (`clickstream-s3-ingest`).
-- Configure a **Gateway VPC Endpoint for S3** and update private route tables so private components can reach S3.
+- Configure a **Gateway VPC Endpoint for S3** and adjust the private route table so private components can access S3.
-- Configure and test a **ETL Lambda** (`SBW_Lamda_ETL`) that:
+- Configure and test an **ETL Lambda** (`SBW_Lamda_ETL`) that can:
-  - Reads raw JSON files from `s3://clickstream-s3-ingest/events/YYYY/MM/DD/`
+  - Read raw JSON files from `s3://clickstream-s3-ingest/events/YYYY/MM/DD/`
-  - Transforms events into rows for `clickstream_dw.public.clickstream_events`
+  - Transform events into rows for the table `clickstream_dw.public.clickstream_events`
 - Connect to the DW (`SBW_EC2_ShinyDWH`) and run sample SQL queries:
-  - Event counts
+  - Count the number of events
   - Top products
-  - Basic funnels
+  - Basic funnel
 - Access **R Shiny dashboards** via SSM port forwarding and interpret:
   - Funnel charts
   - Product engagement charts
-  - Time-series activity plots
+  - Time-series charts of activity over time

-#### Security and cost-awareness
+#### Security & Cost Awareness

-- Explain why the design **does not use a NAT Gateway**:
+- Understand the importance of protecting user behavior data by placing `EC2_ShinyDWH` and `Lambda_ETL` in **private subnets**:
-  - S3 access is via **Gateway VPC Endpoint**
+  - Only allow `Lambda_ETL` to access S3 through a **Gateway VPC Endpoint**
-  - SSM access is via **Interface VPC Endpoints**
+  - Only allow admins to access `EC2_ShinyDWH` through SSM using **Interface VPC Endpoints**
-- Recognize the key security controls:
+- Recognize the main security controls:
-  - Public vs private subnets
+  - Separation of public and private subnets
   - Security groups between `sg_oltp_webDB`, `sg_Lambda_ETL`, `sg_analytics_ShinyDWH`
-  - Minimal IAM permissions for each Lambda
+  - Least-privilege IAM permissions for each Lambda
-  - Zero-SSH admin using AWS Systems Manager Session Manager (no bastion host, no open SSH port).
+  - Zero-SSH administration using AWS Systems Manager Session Manager (no bastion host, no open SSH port).

 ---

-### Scope of the Workshop
+### Workshop Scope

-This workshop focuses on three core capabilities:
+The workshop focuses on three main capability areas:

-1. **Implementing clickstream ingestion**
+1. **Implementing the clickstream ingestion layer**
-   - Capturing browser interactions in the Next.js frontend
+   - Capture browser interactions in the Next.js frontend
-   - Sending events as JSON to API Gateway (`clickstream-http-api`)
+   - Send JSON events to API Gateway (`clickstream-http-api`)
-   - Storing raw events as time-partitioned files in `clickstream-s3-ingest`
+   - Store raw events over time in `clickstream-s3-ingest`

 2. **Building the private analytics layer**
-   - Creating VPC, subnets, route tables, and VPC endpoints
+   - Create the VPC, subnets, route tables, and VPC endpoints
-   - Running `SBW_Lamda_ETL` inside the VPC
+   - Run `SBW_Lamda_ETL` inside the VPC
-   - Connecting Lambda ETL to the private EC2 Data Warehouse (`SBW_EC2_ShinyDWH`)
+   - Connect the ETL Lambda to the private EC2 Data Warehouse (`SBW_EC2_ShinyDWH`)

 3. **Visualizing analytics with Shiny dashboards**
-   - Querying `clickstream_dw` from R Shiny
+   - Query `clickstream_dw` from R Shiny
-   - Displaying funnels, product performance, and time-based trends
+   - Display funnels, product performance, and time trends
-   - Accessing Shiny through **SSM Session Manager port forwarding**
+   - Access Shiny through **SSM Session Manager port forwarding**

 ---

-### Out-of-Scope Topics
+### Out of Scope

-To keep the lab feasible, we explicitly do **not** cover:
+To keep the workshop focused and manageable, we **do not** go deep into:

-- Real-time streaming (Kinesis, Kafka, MSK, etc.)
+- Real-time streaming (Kinesis, Kafka, MSK, …)
 - Advanced DW services (Amazon Redshift / Redshift Serverless)
-- ML-based recommendations, segmentation, or anomaly detection
+- Recommendation, segmentation, or anomaly detection using ML
-- Production-grade CI/CD, blue/green deployments, or multi-account setups
+- Production-grade CI/CD, blue/green deployments, multi-account setups
-- Heavy SQL tuning and index design
+- Advanced SQL tuning or detailed index design

-These are natural future enhancements once the batch-based clickstream foundation is in place.
+These are natural follow-up directions once the batch-based clickstream foundation in this workshop is in place.